estherrolf/implicit-posterior/README.md

 This repository details and replicates the experimental steps for the landcover experiments for ``Resolving Label Uncertaintiy with Implicit Generative Models."

 Steps for setting up the python environment, downloading data, and running the processing and experiments for landcover mapping are detailed below.
-To run the experiments, you'll need to reset some of the paths in the config files in `qr_for_landcover/conf` to point to the directories in which you download the datasets (and same thing for some of the evaluation scripts and notebooks).
+To run the experiments, you'll may need to reset some of the paths in the config files in `qr_for_landcover/conf` to point to the directories in which you download the datasets (and same thing for some of the evaluation scripts and notebooks).

 ### Setting up the environment
  1. From the qr_for_landcover directory run `conda env create -f environment.yml`